 Good Organizational Design

 Good organizational design work has one eye on the current needs of the organization and the other on the future needs of the organization.
 Overall, organizational design work should aim to be as simple as practicable, flexible to meet the future needs of the organization, reliable under a range of scenarios, economically viable and acceptable to the people within the organization.

 The World of Work Project View

 We don’t have much to say about organizational design.
-It sort of is what it is, an effort to design or architect the key factors of an organization so that it’s more effective.
+It is simply an effort to design the key factors of an organization so that it’s more effective.
 At its core it’s a strategic change process, like many others.